 Having existed in the market for twenty-three years, it became a language too hard to replace now.
 So today companies have come up with FoxPro development and migration services to support companies that are still using FoxPro technologies.

 The most crucial task for any organization is to make a move towards replacing old legacy systems with new and updated technologies.
-This shift can be troublesome and bring business processes to a halt if not achieved with care and this is where legacy systems modernizations come to rescue.
+This shift can be troublesome and bring business processes to a halt if not achieved with care and this is where legacy systems modernization come to the rescue.

-Simply put, the legacy system modernization are steps taken by companies towards updating their IT stack to support their business goals effectively.
+Simply put, legacy system modernization is a step taken by companies towards updating their IT stack to support their business goals effectively.
 Easy right?
-Easier said than done, this process involves strategizing, budgeting, prioritizing and planning on which sections to update and which ones to postpone looking at the dependency of their workforce on that system.
+Easier said than done, this process involves strategizing, budgeting, prioritizing, and planning on which sections to update and which ones to postpone looking at the dependency of their workforce on that system.
 Therefore, this is usually done in stages.
 Companies may choose to update all or some parts of their IT stacks at a time.
-Maybe a single software or tool to start with and depending on this the amount of money companies have to shell out also varies.
+Maybe a single software or tool to start with and depending on this the number of money companies have to shell out also varies.

 So is Legacy System Modernization that important?

 The answer is ‘yes’ and ‘no’.
 ‘Yes’ because modernizing, or updating in simple terms, gives your company the required speed to compete in the market.
 ‘No’ because you have to weigh it’s coming at what cost to your company.
 But face it, if you think your company does not require a legacy system modernization right now, while your every possible competitor has already made the shift, you are going to miss out on a lot of your business.
 Your firm needs to stay technologically relevant in the market especially if you are a software solutions-based company.
 Legacy solutions lack flexibility and carry a significant technology debt due to dated languages, databases, architectures, and a limited supply of aging baby-boomer programmers.